 There are only two times that I can think of where it is okay to do tai chi barefoot or in socks.
 If you are on a beach, being barefoot is actually more stable that wearing shoes.
 And, it just feels nice!
 I also have students that come straight from work and they have to choose whether to go home and change or be late for class.
 Sure, kick your dress shoes off and attend tai chi class barefoot.

 In most cases, we are jumping, pivoting, stamping our feet, sliding, and working on our stability on one leg.
 This doesn’t lend itself to bare feet.
 Secondly, with the weapons forms or working outside I image this would be painful.
 Thirdly, if you are in a class that does push hands, you will probably get stepped on.
-Tai chi requires a lot of concentration and if you are thinking about our feet in makes progress difficult.
+Tai chi requires a lot of concentration and if you are thinking about your feet it makes progress difficult.
 So begin class with the shoes you have and then upgrade to one of the three cool choices below.

 Traditional Tai Chi Shoes